-- license requirements that apply to providers of communications services in many jurisdictions; - our obligation to contribute to various Universal Service Fund programs, including at the state level; - · monitoring on rural call completion rates; - safeguarding and use of CPNI; - rules concerning access requirements for users with disabilities; - our obligation to offer 7-1-1 abbreviated dialing for access to relay services; - requirements to enable access to services for disabled persons; - compliance with the requirements of United States and foreign law enforcement agencies, including the Communications Assistance for Law Enforcement Act ("CALEA"), and cooperation with local authorities in conducting wiretaps, pen traps and other surveillance activities; - the ability to dial 9-1-1 (or corresponding numbers in regions outside the United States), auto-locate E-911 calls (or corresponding equivalents) when required, and access emergency services;
+- license requirements that apply to providers of communications services in many jurisdictions; - our obligation to contribute to various Universal Service Fund programs, including at the state level; - · monitoring on rural call completion rates; - · safeguarding and use of customer proprietary network information; - · rules concerning access requirements for users with disabilities; - our obligation to offer 7-1-1 abbreviated dialing for access to relay services;

-- the transmission of telephone numbers associated with calling parties between carriers and service providers like us; - · regulations governing outbound dialing, including the Telephone Consumer Protection Act; and - FCC and other regulators efforts to combat robo-calling and caller ID spoofing.
+- compliance with the requirements of United States and foreign law enforcement agencies, including the Communications Assistance for Law Enforcement Act, and cooperation with local authorities in conducting wiretaps, pen traps and other surveillance activities; - the ability to dial 9-1-1 (or corresponding numbers in regions outside the United States), auto-locate E-911 calls (or corresponding equivalents) when required, and access emergency services; - the transmission of telephone numbers associated with calling parties between carriers and service providers like us; - regulations governing outbound dialing, including the Telephone Consumer Protection Act; - FCC and other regulators efforts to combat robo-calling and caller ID spoofing; - compliance with data protection regulations such as the GDPR in Europe, which impose stringent requirements on data privacy and security; - compliance with the Telecommunications (Security) Act 2021 in the UK, which imposes strict security requirements on telecom providers to protect the UK's telecoms network from cyber threats and vulnerabilities.
+Non-compliance with this act could result in significant penalties and affect our ability to operate in the UK; and - adherence to environmental regulations concerning the disposal and recycling of electronic products and batteries, which are becoming increasingly relevant as we expand our hardware offerings.